edredelijah-boop/hello/README.md

 | Score | 0.78 top-1 accuracy |
 | Evaluation | Zero-shot with frozen model weights; no training or fine-tuning |

  ## Overview

 AVRA's solver relies on a precomputed, query-agnostic metadata index to localize relevant moments in long videos.
 AVRA-Metadata-Extractor produces that index.
-Given a set of source videos, it runs three independent extraction pipelines — sound event detection (SED), object detection, and optical character recognition (OCR) — and writes a per-video file for each: an SED index, an object-detection index, and an OCR index.
-The downstream solver reads these files directly and never touches the raw media during search.
+Given a set of source videos, it runs three independent extraction pipelines — sound event detection (SED), object detection, and optical character recognition (OCR) — and writes a unified per-video metadata file that the downstream solver can search without touching raw media.

 The extraction is entirely offline and model-agnostic with respect to the question-answering task: no answer options, questions, or task-specific